 - The installation requires gcc>=4.9.
 If you are working on CentOS/Redhat and have gcc<4.9, you can try

 yum install devtoolset-7before everything else.
-In general, we recommend using gcc 4.9 for best compatibility (example).
+In general, we recommend using gcc 4.9 for best compatibility (how to pin gcc).

 - RDMA support: During setup, the script will automatically detect the RDMA header file.
 If you want to use RDMA, make sure your RDMA environment has been properly installed and tested before install (install on Ubuntu-18.04).

 Use BytePS in Your Code